-Form of the format string: According to ANSI-C the format string specifies one conversion specifier (excluding the leading %), shall not contain length modifiers, and shall not use '' for width and (or precision.
-For all numeric values the format specifiers 'f' 'e' 'F' 'G' 'G' are allowed width and/or precision.
+Form of the format string: According to ANSI-C the format string specifies one conversion specifier (excluding the leading %), shall not contain length modifiers, and shall not use '' for width and/or precision.
 For all numeric values the format specifiers 'f', 'e', 'E', 'g', 'G' are allowed.

 For integral values it is also allowed to use the 'd', 'i', 'o', 'x', 'X', 'u', and 'c' format specifiers (for non-integral values a tool may round, truncate or use a different format if the integer conversion characters are used).